-Timbre is another good video editing app for those who are looking to cut, join, split, convert and merge videos as well as audio files.
+Timbre is another good video editing app without watermark, for those who are looking to cut, join, split, convert and merge videos as well as audio files.
 If you don’t like a particular part of the video you just shot, you can easily remove it with the app.
 Similarly, if you looking to join multiple videos from different angles, Timbre can help.

 Other features include controlling speed, extracting frames, and converting video to audio.
 There is no limit to the number of files you can manage and join.
 The app is completely free and comes ad-supported.

 Verdict: While Timbre does offer some very useful tools that are much needed by even regular video makers, it still falls short when it comes to the broad array of features that other apps are offering.
 Also, don’t expect precise video editing from the app as it works in one-second intervals.

 Quik is another automatic video editor like Google Photos.
 It comes from the makers of the award-winning GoPro sports camera.
 Being a huge GoPro fan, I was really excited to test this app.